Pick up a minor!

 The Digital and Social Media minor is open to students in all fields.
-This minor prepares students to be modern day digital storytellers.
-Students will effectively create, use, and analyze emergent communication technologies within this minor.
+This minor prepares students to be modern-day digital storytellers.
+Students will effectively create, use and analyze emergent communication technologies within this minor.

-This minor is an 18 credit interdisciplinary minor that emphasizes knowledge and skills in areas such as patient provider communication, telemedicine and persuasive health messaging.
+This minor is an 18 credit interdisciplinary minor that emphasizes knowledge and skills in areas such as patient-provider communication, telemedicine and persuasive health messaging.
 The minor provides students with a firm foundation to pursue a career in a variety of health-related fields, building on the central role of communication in the delivery, management and promotion of health care.

-Federal agencies like the CDC, the Office of Disease Prevention & Health Promotion, the National Institutes of Health (NIH) and the National Cancer Institute (NCI) recognize the importance of health communication and devote resources to developing health communication programs.
+Federal agencies like the CDC, the Office of Disease Prevention and Health Promotion, the National Institutes of Health (NIH) and the National Cancer Institute (NCI) recognize the importance of health communication and devote resources to developing health communication programs.

 The Health Communication Minor will be available to be completed online beginning Fall 2020.